UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-Let's give a warm welcome back to our wonderful Pokemon dataset.
+Let's give a warm welcome back to our wonderful Pokémon dataset.
 We want to see how well our model does with logistic regression.
 Let's try building a simple model with default parameters to start.

 Tasks:
 - Import the logistic regression function.
-- Build and fit a pipeline containing the column transformer and a Logistic Regression model and use the parameter class_weight="balanced".
+- Build and fit a pipeline containing the column transformer and a logistic regression model and use the parameter `class_weight="balanced"`.
 Name this pipeline `pkm_pipe`.
 - Score your model on the test set using the default accuracy measurement.
 Save this in an object named `lr_scores`.
-- Fill in the blanks below to asses the model's feature coefficients.
+- Fill in the blanks below to assess the model's feature coefficients.

 <codeblock id="08_12">

-- Are you making the mape scorer with `make_scorer(mape, greater_is_better=False)`?
+- Are you making the MAPE scorer with `make_scorer(mape, greater_is_better=False)`?
 - Are you filling in the blank for `RandomizedSearchCV` as  `random_search = RandomizedSearchCV(ridge_bb, param_dist, n_iter=20,cv=5, n_jobs=1, random_state=123, scoring=neg_mape_scorer)`?
 - Are you fitting with `random_search.fit(X_train, y_train)`?
 - Are you finding the best alpha as `random_search.best_params_`?